 If the higher layer signaling in TS 38.331 [2] signaling of smtc2 is present and smtc1 is fully overlapping with measurement gaps and smtc2 is partially overlapping with measurement gaps, CSSFoutside_gap_i and requirements derivied from CSSFoutside_gap_i are not specified.

-The UE cell identification and measurement periods derived based on CSSFoutside_gap,i in clauses 9.2.5.1, 9.2.5.2 may be extended for measurement objects of which the cell identification and measurement periods are overlapped with Tmeasure_SFTD1 specified in clause 8.1.2.4.25 and clause 8.1.2.4.26.
+The UE cell identification and measurement periods derived based on CSSFoutside_gap,i in clauses 9.2.5.1, 9.2.5.2 may be extended for measurement objects of which the cell identification and measurement periods are overlapped with Tmeasure_SFTD1 specified in clause 9.3.8.